haoruan/HDT-Reconnector/README.md

 2. In game, when you need to disconnect the game, just click the Reconnect button.
 3. Enjoy it!

+# Settings
+1. Move/Resize button - Unlock the ui in `Options -> Overlay -> General -> Unlock Overlay`.
+Sometimes HDT doesn't show the unlock ui properly and you're unable to move the button, in this case just lock and unlock it.

 # Known issues
 After several disconnect and reconnect, the game may crash.
 It's not a plugin issue, but a Hearthstone's bug.